svenvc/docs/zinc/zinc-sso-paper.md

       package: 'Zinc-SSO-OAuth2-Core';
       load.

-Since Zodiac is needed, you will need the SSL Plugin for your VM.
+Note that ince Zodiac is needed, you will need the SSL Plugin for your VM.

 ## OAuth Providers